K4R-IAI/NonFoodKG/README.md

 # NonFoodKG - A non-food product knowledge graph

 Non-FoodKG is a non-food knowledge graph interlinking different ontologies designed for retail, household and robotic applications.
-It is based on a merged product taxonomy reflecting the product classification in grocery stores and drugstores that is linked to a product location ontology created from a robot belief state while performing stocktaking in a retail store as depicted in the following picture.<br>
+It is based on a merged product taxonomy reflecting the product classification in grocery stores and drugstores that is linked to a product location ontology created from a robot belief state while performing stocktaking in a retail store as depicted in the following picture:<br>
 <img src="UseCaseImg/semDTCompose2.jpg" width="600" alt="semantic Digital Twin"/><br>
 <small>Kümpel, M., Mueller, C.A., Beetz, M. (2021). <a href="https://link.springer.com/chapter/10.1007/978-3-030-88662-2_7"><i>Semantic Digital Twins for Retail Logistics</i></a>.
 In: Freitag, M., Kotzab, H., Megow, N. (eds) <b>Dynamics in Logistics</b>.
 Springer, Cham.</small><br>

 The <b>product location ontology</b> therefore stores inventory data like stock and price of products as well as their positions relative to shelves (instead of coordinates).
 We use the <a href="http://knowrob.org/">KnowRob knowledge processing system</a> for creation of the location ontology.
 In KnowRob, a robot can access specific position information of the perceived objects.
 The <b>product taxonomy</b> classifies products that were recognized during stocktaking.
 It is linked to an <b>ingredients classification</b> based on string matching, which is connected to an <b>allergen classification</b>.
 The product taxonomy is also linked to further product information like name and place of production in <b>product information</b>,<b> product label</b> or <b>product dimensions</b>, i.e. dimensions of product packaging as well as product weight/ filling information.
 All this can be used for shopping applications on mobile phones or smart glasses, for example.